joshtynjala/setup-adobe-air-action/README.md

 ### `air-version`

-_(Optional)_ Specifies the Adobe AIR SDK version.
+_(Optional)_ Version of the Adobe AIR SDK.
 This value must include both the major and minor parts, such as `32.0`.

 ## Example usage